labgrid-project/labgrid/doc/configuration.rst

 topics setup for a tasmota power port that has the ID 575A2B.

 - host (str): hostname of the MQTT server
-- status_topic (str): topic that signals the current status as "ON" of "OFF"
+- status_topic (str): topic that signals the current status as "ON" or "OFF"
-- power_topic (str): topic that allows switchting the status between "ON" and "OFF"
+- power_topic (str): topic that allows switching the status between "ON" and "OFF"
 - avail_topic (str): topic that signals the availability of the Tasmota power outlet